-Quite often, you might have received a PowerPoint presentation with a PPS or PPSX extension rather than the normal PPT or PPTX extension - here's more info.
+Quite often, you might have received a PowerPoint presentation with a PPS or PPSX file extension rather than the normal PPT or PPTX extension.
+Here’s more info.

-First, let me tell you a little about the extensions:
+First, let us tell you a little about these extensions:

 - PPT is the default file extension for saving presentations in PowerPoint 2003 and earlier versions.